 This consultation on the proposed introduction of new Harbour Directions is being carried out in accordance with the Harbour Directions Code of Conduct.

-This consultation seeks views, comments and/or observations on the proposed draft Harbour Directions, a copy of which can be obtained on request from The Harbour Master, Tin Quay House, Sutton Harbour, Plymouth, PL4 0RA: e-mail P.firstname.lastname@example.org.
+This consultation seeks views, comments and/or observations on the proposed draft Harbour Directions, a copy of which (and accompanying explanatory document) can be obtained on request from The Harbour Master, Tin Quay House, Sutton Harbour, Plymouth, PL4 ORA: e-mail P.firstname.lastname@example.org.

-Consultation responses should be provided in writing and received by The Harbour Master, Tin Quay House, Sutton Harbour, Plymouth, PL4 0RA: e-mail P.email@example.com by 9 February 2018.
+Consultation responses should be provided in writing and received by The Harbour Master, Tin Quay House, Sutton Harbour, Plymouth, PL4 ORA: e-mail P.email@example.com. by 23 March 2018